Sorbet Nails Are Quite Literally The Coolest Summer Manicure Trend

 How do you wear sorbet nails?

 Streets points out that sorbet shades lend themselves beautifully to summer nail art looks.
-“Soft ombré gradients in sorbet colors are a dreamy nail look for summer.
-Effortlessly blending shades like pinks and peaches, for example, creates a sun-kissed effect that feels light, airy, and totally on-trend,” says Streets.
-Additionally, for minimalists, French tips, half-moon manis, and simple, dainty dot designs are a great way to wear sorbet hues more subtly.
+“Soft ombré gradients in sorbet colours are a dreamy nail look for summer.
+Effortlessly blending shades like pinks and peaches, for example, creates a sun-kissed effect that feels light, airy and totally on-trend,” says Streets.
+Plus, for the minimalists, French tips, half-moon manis and simple, dainty dot designs are a great way to wear sorbet hues more subtly.

-Scroll ahead for some of our favorite sorbet nail looks to inspire your colorful summer manicures.
+Scroll ahead for some of our favourite sorbet nail looks to inspire your colourful summer manicures.

 @stephaniexmarie Summer sorbet vibes 🍧☀️💅🏼 #nailart #nails #creatersearchinsights #nailsoftiktok #nailinspo #trending #momlife #toddlermom #girl ♬ original sound - generational.